 By creating a sample mock-up of the product, your company can compare feedback and better the product before mass producing it.
 Consultation with your peers and your targeted audience in the initial development stages can help you make the required changes to perfect your end product.

-Conventional prototyping procedures may involve simple hand-made sketches, models made from wood, clay, or wire assembly.
+Conventional prototyping procedures adopted by prototype manufacturing companies may involve simple hand-made sketches, models made from wood, clay, or wire assembly.
 However, today’s advanced prototyping methods for the production of CNC parts or 3D-printed products provide a total visualization and function of the product in the initial stages of development.

 Presently, computer numerical control or CNC makes it easier to collect feedback and make the proper changes needed in your product in the early stages in comparison to when the product is approaching completion.
 It saves you time, work, and costs and keeps your product on the right track.

 This article explores the reasons why you should prototype before you go into mass production.
 It explains the benefits of creating a mock-up version of your product that adds to your successful outcome.
 So, read below to find out the top reasons why you should prototype your idea before developing it.

 It Allows You To Market By Using Visual Representation

 If you want to win your investors’ or shareholders’ interest, possessing a working model of your product makes it simpler to present your idea and provide them with a glimpse of what you’re trying to produce.
 Prototypes can offer a hands-on experience of your service or product that can outdo any other thoroughly constructed document.